alackles/CMSC-270-ST-23/_pages/homework/hwk1.md

 Feel free to reference and use as much of the [ArrayStack implementation](https://github.com/alackles/CMSC-270-ST-23/tree/main/_pages/code/datastructs) from class as you wish.
 Components and ideas from the ArrayStack implementation can be used without citation.

-Your homework is due **Monday, April 10, before class (1:50 PM)**.
+Your homework is due **Monday, April 10, before class (1:50 PM)** on Canvas.
 If you get stuck, it is better to turn in your incomplete homework for feedback and guidance than to try to work on it a bit longer to make it "perfect".
 Perfect is the enemy of done!

 ## Q1: ArrayQueue